-New Jersey Legislative Statutes and Administrative Code (place an "X" before each law/statute if/when present within the curriculum map) Amistad Law: N.J.S.A.
-18A 52:16A-88 Every board of education shall incorporate the information regarding the contributions of African-Americans to our country in an appropriate place in the curriculum of elementary and secondary school students Holocaust Law: N.J.S.A.
+New Jersey Legislative Statutes and Administrative Code (place an "X" before each law/statute if/when present within the curriculum map) X Amistad Law: N.J.S.A.
+18A 52:16A-88 Every board of education shall incorporate the information regarding the contributions of African Americans to our country in an appropriate place in the curriculum of elementary and secondary school students.
+X Holocaust Law: N.J.S.A.
 18A:35-28 Every board of education shall include instruction on the Holocaust and genocides in an appropriate place in the curriculum of all elementary and secondary school pupils.
-The instruction shall further emphasize the personal responsibility that each citizen bears to fight racism and hatred whenever an LGBT and Disabilities Law: N.J.S.A.
-18A:35-4.35 A board of education shall include instruction on the political, economic, and social contributions of persons with disabilities and lesbian, gay, bisexual, and transgender people, in an appropriate place in the curriculum of middle school and high school students as part of the district's implementation of the New Jersey Student Learning Standards (N.J.S.A.18A:35-4.36) A board of education shall have policies and procedures in place pertaining to the selection of instructional materials to implement the requirements of Diversity & Inclusion: N.J.S.A.
-18A:35-4.36a Curriculum to include instruction on diversity and inclusion.1. a.
-Beginning in the 2021-2022 school year, each school district shall incorporate instruction on diversity and inclusion in an appropriate place in the curriculum of students in grades kindergarten through 12 as part of the district's implementation of the New Jersey Student Learning Standards. b.
-The instruction shall: (1) highlight and promote diversity, including economic Standards in Action: Climate Change 7.1.NH.PRSNT.6: Tell or write a few details about the impact of climate change in the target language regions of the world and compare those impacts with climate change in the student's community and/or different regions in the United States.
+The instruction shall further emphasize the personal responsibility that each citizen bears to fight racism and hatred whenever and wherever it X LGBT and Disabilities Law: N.J.S.A.
+18A:35- 4.35 A board of education shall include instruction on the political, economic, and social contributions of persons with disabilities and lesbian, gay, bisexual, and transgender people, in an appropriate place in the curriculum of middle school and high school students as part of the district's implementation of the New Jersey Student X Diversity & Inclusion: N.J.S.A.
+18A:35-4.36a C.18A:35-4.36a Curriculum to include instruction on diversity and inclusion.1. a.
+Beginning in the 2021-2022 school year, each school district shall incorporate instruction on diversity and inclusion in an appropriate place in the curriculum of students in grades X Standards in Action: Climate Change NH.PRSNT.6: Tell or write a few details about the impact of climate change in the target language regions of the world and compare those impacts with climate change in the student's community and/or different regions in the United States.